 (2) Subsection (1) does not prevent the landlord from claiming the reasonable legal or other expenses incurred by the landlord in connection with an assignment of the lease or a sub-lease, including investigating a proposed assignee or sub-lessee and obtaining any necessary consents to the assignment or sub-lease.

-[Section 14B inserted by No. 59 of 2011 s.
+[Section 14B inserted: No. 59 of 2011 s.
 14.]

 14C.
 Refit etc. of shop, provision in lease requiring tenant to do is void in some cases